Muhammad Furqan Akhtar*, Ammara Saleem, Alamgeer and Mohammad SaleemPages 120-151 (32)

 It was revealed that there were 108 anticancer medicinal plants used to treat different neoplastic conditions on the folklore basis throughout Pakistan.
 Among these anticancer plants, 64 plants were found to be investigated previously for anticancer activity through in vivo and in vitro methods.
 Several ethnomedicinal plants have been validated for their anticancer activities through in vitro and animal models.
 These medicinal plants and phytochemicals resulted in the inhibition of initiation, progression or metastasis of neoplasm.
 Some medicinal plants (10) are endangered species.

 Half of folkloric Pakistani plants have been validated for use against various cancers through in vitro or in vivo methods.
 It is necessary to carry out further pharmacological and toxicological evaluation of these folkloric anticancer plants of Pakistan.
 It is also necessary to identify and isolate further potential phytochemicals so as to be evaluated in cancer patients.

 Anticancer plants, ethnopharmacology, cancer, chemoprevention, metastasis, phytochemistry, ethnomedicine.

-Department of Pharmacology, Faculty of Pharmaceutical Sciences, Government College University Faisalabad, Department of Pharmacology, Faculty of Pharmaceutical Sciences, Government College University Faisalabad, Department of Pharmacology, Faculty of Pharmacy, University of Sargodha, Sargodha, Department of Pharmacology, College of Pharmacy, the University of Punjab, Lahore
+Department of Pharmacology, Faculty of Pharmaceutical Sciences, Government College University Faisalabad, Faisalabad, Department of Pharmacology, Faculty of Pharmaceutical Sciences, Government College University Faisalabad, Faisalabad, Department of Pharmacology, Faculty of Pharmacy, University of Sargodha, Sargodha, Department of Pharmacology, College of Pharmacy, The University of Punjab, Lahore